zanarmstrong/trip-reports/alaska.md

 [Byers Lake Campground] in Denali STATE park - nice campground near a beautiful lake in Denali State park (south of the national park).
 Wonderful swimming, though be prepared for cold water of course :)

+Alaska State Fair -

+[Salmon Viewing platform](http://www.alaska.org/detail/williwaw-fish-viewing-platform#photos) & trail - on Portage Glacier road, on the way towards Whittier, there is a salmon viewing platform where you can watch salmon spawing.
+There is also a trail that starts here, goes under the highway, and follows the stream.
+Both of these were surprisingly fantastic, and we very much enjoyed watching salmon in the river.
+We even saw a few swim up waterfalls!

 #### Alright
 Whitewater rafting near Denali - the river was quite tame.
 It was as much floating down the river as whitewater, and the whitewater was pretty chill.
 Don't expect any actual challenge, but it was still a fun way to see the river.

+[Downhill Mountain biking at Alyeska resort](http://www.alyeskaresort.com/mountain/downhill-mountain-biking) - We had a good time here, especially on the lower trails.
+However the upper beginner trails were pretty bad, and there was really only one option for most of the mountain.
+Possibly the upper non-beginner trails are great, but we weren't good enough at the time to ride them.

 #### Not great
 Alaska Wildlife Conservation Center, near Portage - this was basically a zoo for Alaskan animals.